Matt Minto: Early career

 Minto played his junior rugby league for the North Knights, before being signed by the Central Queensland Comets in the Queensland Cup.

 At the end of 2007, Minto signed with the Penrith Panthers.
 He was a part of the Panthers' inaugural NYC squad in 2008, but returned to Queensland due to homesickness before he could play a game.
-In 2009, he signed a 2-year contract with the Canterbury-Bankstown Bulldogs.
-He played for the Bulldogs' NYC team in 2009.
-In 2010, Minto returned to the Central Queensland Comets, after finding out his partner was pregnant, while still contracted to the Bulldogs.
+In 2009, he signed a two-year contract with the Canterbury-Bankstown Bulldogs.
+He played for Canterbury's NYC team in 2009.
+In 2010, Minto returned to the Central Queensland Comets, after finding out his partner was pregnant, while still contracted to the Canterbury side.
 In 2011, he joined the Eastern Suburbs Tigers.
 In 2012, he joined the Mackay Cutters while doing a pre-season with the North Queensland Cowboys.
 After winning the Queensland Cup premiership with the Cutters in 2013, he attracted the interest of National Rugby League clubs, Newcastle Knights, North Queensland Cowboys and Wests Tigers.
 However, a phone call from the Newcastle Knights coach Wayne Bennett swayed him to sign a train and trial contract with the Knights.
-After impressing in the pre-season, his Knights contract was upgraded from train and trial to a full-time 1-year contract.
+After impressing in the pre-season, his Knights contract was upgraded from train and trial to a full-time one-year contract.

 2015

-In Round 2 of the 2014 NRL season, Minto made his NRL debut for the Knights against the Canberra Raiders.
-At the conclusion of the 2014 NRL season, he was released by the Knights.
+In round 2 of the 2014 NRL season, Minto made his NRL debut for Newcastle against the Canberra Raiders.
+At the conclusion of the 2014 NRL season, he was released by the Newcastle club.
 On 3 November 2014, he signed a contract with Queensland Cup team Central Queensland Capras for 2015.